ukupat/trolol/README.md

 # Trolol - Command line tool for trolling

 Troll your friends with a simple command AS QUICKLY AS POSSIBLE.

 ![Trolol](https://media.giphy.com/media/4dLgdkQM2kfCg/giphy.gif)

+> Currently usable **only on Linux and Mac OS X** machines.

 ## Installation